chuck-sys/superdiff/README.md

 - `JSON` reporting for `jq` integeration
 - Fast enough (00:03:39 for a 17k LOC with block size 10 and Levenshtein threshold 10)
 - A progress bar (Amazing!)
+- Can check for duplicate code across multiple files

 ## Limitations

-- Can't check for duplicate code across multiple files (only works on 1 file at a time)
 - Not instantaneous for large files
+- Single-threaded

 ## Usage